twilio-labs/plugin-message-media/README.md

 ### Running the Flex Plugin in your machine

 To test this plugin in a local Flex instance, you need to make sure that you are logged in into your [Twilio Account](https://www.twilio.com/login).
-After that, install the project dependencies inside the `flex-plugin` directory:
+After that, install the project dependencies inside the `plugin-message-media` directory:

 ```zsh
 $ npm install